-Please ensure you use the full topic path!
-They are formatted like this
+Make sure you use the full topic path!
+Paths are formatted as

-screen, etc.) can also be mapped.
-This allows you to publish all occurrences of a given Segment event type to a given Pub/Sub topic.
-To do this, you simply to create a row with the event type (track, identify, page, etc.) and it’s corrensponding topic:
+screen, etc.).
+This allows you to publish all occurrences of a Segment event type to a specific Pub/Sub topic.
+To do this, create a row with the event type (track, identify, page, etc.) and its corrensponding topic as in the example below.

-The structure of a Pub/Sub message follows this structure: PubsubMessage
+The structure of a Pub/Sub message uses the PubsubMessage structure.

-Our integration will publish the entire Segment event payload as a Base64 encoded string and set it as the value of the
+The Segment destination publishes the entire Segment event payload as a Base64 encoded string, and sets it as the value of the

 data parameter in the Pub/Sub message payload.
-We will set the
+Segment sets the

 publishTime to be the